 Make This Your Best Florida Winter Yet

-Now that your home is officially opened, take some time to consider how you can improve your Florida home.
-Though winter in Florida is certainly better than winter in New England, fluctuating temperatures (highs are still in the 80s on some days and lows in the 40s on others) still mean you’ll be asking a lot of your heating and cooling system.
-If you’re home isn’t efficient, this will mean high energy costs.
-Take some extra steps to make your home more energy efficient so you can really enjoy the next few months.
+Now that your home is officially opened consider how you can improve your Florida home.
+Though winter in Florida is undoubtedly better than winter in New England, fluctuating temperatures (highs are still in the 80s on some days and lows in the 40s on others) still mean you’ll be asking a lot of your heating and cooling system.
+If your home isn’t efficient, this will mean high energy costs.
+Take some extra mitigation measures to ensure that your home is energy-efficient so you can enjoy the next few months.

-- Upgrade to energy efficient products – one of the simplest ways to save money on energy costs is to replace energy-sucking devices in your home.
+One of the simplest ways to save on heating and cooling costs is to replace energy-sucking systems in your home.
 Are you still using incandescent light bulbs?
 Make the switch to LED bulbs!
 Smart power strips are a great way to stop devices from draining energy when not in use.
 Want to take it a step further?
-A programmable thermostat allows you to control the temperature in your home even when you’re not there.
+A programmable thermostat allows you to control the temperature in your home from your smart phone, even when you’re not there.
 You’ll spend less money on heating and cooling.

-- Update your insulation – insulation is a vital part of any house.
-It is the barrier between your home and the outside world, so it pays to have highly rated insulation.
+Insulation is a vital part of any house, and proper insulation is crucial to your health, too.
+It is the barrier between your home and the outside world, so it pays to have highly-rated insulation.
 And when it comes to insulation, spray foam insulation is the best there is.
-Spray foam insulation forms an airtight seal (which helps to stop those air leaks!).
+Spray foam insulation forms an airtight seal, which helps to stop air leaks.
 It is also resistant to moisture, which prevents mold and mildew, especially in the humid Florida climate.
-A properly insulated home is more energy efficient too!
+A mold problem in your home can really do damage to your respiratory health.
+A properly insulated home is more energy-efficient, too!